MatzJB/Unity-Games/Memory/README.md

 ## Idea
 The classic "memory" game.
-It started as a mock up game to prove to my wife a game could be accomplished in a couple of hours.
+It started as a mock up game to prove to my wife a game could be accomplished in a couple of hours, this was back in 2020.
+I recently picked it up again and thought I would improve the structure and playability.

 ## Backstory
-You are a cowboy walking in the desert toward Mexico and with nothing else to do he thinks about the spanish words he needs to remember when he arrives.
-In the game he stops to think and the thoughts are depicted using a cloud.
-I chose a cartoony "thought cloud" because I could not think of a way to show the desert and have the cards hanging in the air (it doesn't make sense).
-However, having the cards be a figment of his imagination does make sense, so they float in the cloud!
-Continuing on that theme, I thought, why add interesting physics to the cloud, so I added lightning.
-Then I thought, why not add a light bulb, that is the actual object you use when you tell the audience "I have an idea".
-In this setting the lamp will light up the cards from behind so you can see the symbols.
+You play as a cowboy crossing the desert toward Mexico, exhausted and starving.
+As the journey drags on, his thoughts take over.

+These thoughts form a “thought cloud” where language appears as floating cards.
+Words, symbols, and fragments drift, collide, and reorganize.
+You experiment, learn patterns, and build meaning under pressure.

+At the end, you reach a restaurant.
+You don’t type or speak Spanish.
+You assemble it.

+Using the cards you’ve learned, you construct phrases to communicate with the waiter.
+Get it right, you eat.
+Get it wrong, the restaurant fades.
+It was just a mirage.

+## Game mechanics
+In the original game, you flip all the cards first, then make pairs.
+In this version, every time you match two cards, you will get a bonus to bail you out.
+There are two bonuses: a lamp lighting up, showing the other side of the cards or the wind, which will make the cards spin for a awhile.

 ## To Do
-In the original game, you flip all the cards first, then make pairs.
-In this version, every time you match two cards, a lamp in the thought-cloud lights up and backlights the cards.
-I am thinking of adding a tornado effect that shuffles the cards inside the cloud.

-I also thought about matching 3 or 4 cards but that is probably too difficult.

 - [ ] Create a menu to start, a pop up when game is over and a menu that you can access whenever.
 - [ ] Add some chill guitar music.